Susan S. & Kenneth Wallach Foundation

 The Wallachs' giving reflects their deep personal involvement with New York's cultural and educational institutions.
 Specific connection points include:

-• Arts and Cultural Organizations: The foundation has a documented pattern of supporting New York arts organizations, particularly those connected to institutions where the Wallachs serve in leadership roles.
+Arts and Cultural Organisations: The foundation has a documented pattern of supporting New York arts organisations, particularly those connected to institutions where the Wallachs serve in leadership roles.

-• Harvard/Radcliffe Network: Both are Harvard graduates with extensive involvement.
-Organizations connected to Harvard alumni networks may have visibility.
+Harvard/Radcliffe Network: Both are Harvard graduates with extensive involvement.
+Organisations connected to Harvard alumni networks may have visibility.

-• Board Overlap: Organizations where board members or leadership have connections to the 92nd St. Y, National Book Foundation, American Academy of Arts and Sciences, WNET Group, or Pace University may have indirect access.
+Board Overlap: Organisations where board members or leadership have connections to the 92nd St. Y, National Book Foundation, American Academy of Arts and Sciences, WNET Group, or Pace University may have indirect access.

-The foundation's giving pattern suggests that grants flow primarily to organizations where the Wallachs have direct board involvement or long-standing personal connections as patrons.
+The foundation's giving pattern suggests that grants flow primarily to organisations where the Wallachs have direct board involvement or long-standing personal connections as patrons.

 Application Success Factors